When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 In contact with:

-1. Ranunculus, or garden ranunculus, is a plant that is rapidly gaining the sympathy of both experienced gardeners and beginners.
+1. Ranunculus, or garden buttercup, is a plant that is rapidly gaining the sympathy of both experienced gardeners and beginners.

-2. The beauty of forms and the endless variety of shades stagger the imagination.
+2. The beauty of the shapes and the limitless variety of shades amaze the imagination.

-3. Buttercup garden was grown thanks to the work of breeders who made it so that this plant is not much like its wild relative.
+3. Garden buttercup was grown thanks to the work of breeders, who made it so that this plant bears little resemblance to its wild relative.
 There are many varieties and hybrids of this flower.
-The flowers of this plant will decorate any garden plot, flower bed or yard. unpretentious, bright plant always attracts attention.
+The flowers of this plant will decorate any garden plot, flower bed or yard.
+Unpretentious, bright plant always attracts attention.

-4. The garden ranunculus is a short, bushy perennial.
-Its height averages about 55 cm.
-It is a weakly branching perennial, with an erect stem, a tuberous root-like system and flowers 5–10 cm in diameter, which can be simple, double or densely double.
+4. Garden buttercup is a low-growing, bushy perennial.
+Its height is on average approximately 55 cm.
+It is a weakly branching perennial, with an erect stem, a tuberous root system and flowers with a diameter of 5–10 cm, which can be simple, double or densely double.

-5. The color scheme is very diverse, up to two - and even three-color varieties.
-A photo of garden buttercups displays the whole infinity of shades and tones of this plant.
-There are no only blue and blue flowers among buttercups.
+5. The color range is very diverse, up to two and even three-color varieties.
+The photo of garden buttercups displays the infinity of shades and tones of this plant.
+Among the buttercups there are only blue and blue flowers.

-6. Cut ranunculus can keep fresh for up to 7-10 days.
-The cut must be clean, oblique at an angle of 45 degrees.
-Cut flowers don't like straight ones. sun rays and drafts.
+6. Cut ranunculi can remain fresh for up to 7 - 10 days.
+The cut should be made clean, oblique at an angle of 45 degrees.
+Cut flowers don't like straight ones sun rays and drafts.

-7. You should know that buttercups are perennial and annual.
-When purchasing this plant for yourself, you must definitely take this into account.
+7. You should know that there are perennial and annual buttercups.
+When purchasing this plant for yourself, you must take this into account.
 But it also happens that some gardeners do not want to dig up the rhizomes of these flowers in the fall, but simply buy new roots or seeds in the spring.

-8. However experienced gardeners they even recommend changing the roots every 3 to 4 years, buying new ones in special stores.
-This is due to the fact that over time, plants are affected by viruses, and can also lose their decorative effect.
+8. However experienced gardeners They even recommend changing the roots every 3 to 4 years, purchasing new ones in special stores.
+This is due to the fact that over time, plants are exposed to viruses and may also lose their decorative properties.

 9. You can also improve the health of plants by growing them from seeds.